 Have you ever wondered why your skin can often feel extra dry during and after a flight?

 Flying, especially long-haul flying, is a notorious trigger for breakouts.
 Low humidity and the constant air-conditioning on airplanes is known to dry out the skin.
 These conditions will often lead to barrier disruption, which then has the potential to cause skin irritation.
 Your oil glands will typically go into overdrive as a response to the loss of skin oil and dryness experienced during your flight.
 In some people, this can lead to dry itchy skin, or it can flare up conditions like acne, rosacea or eczema.

 Flying can often be the major cause of bad skin or breakouts on holidays or when travelling around for work.
 That is why it is extremely important to pay extra attention to your skin before, during and after you fly.
 We will cover the easy ways in which you can do this in our top tips below.

-Read on to find out our top tips for avoiding breakouts and dry, flakey skin when travelling.
+5 Top tips for avoiding breakouts and dry, flakey skin when travelling

 They say that ‘prevention is better than a cure’, and when it comes to preventing breakouts when travelling, the answer is no different.
 Whatever tricks you use to hydrate your skin and stave off imperfections during and after flying, will work better on a clean canvas.

 To help prevent breakouts in transit, the night before – or even better, in the weeks leading up to – your trip you should exfoliate gently to remove dead skin cells and unclog pores.
 You can use a gentle exfoliating scrub or, for a deeper clean, a chemical exfoliant, such as Glycolic Acid, to prevent any oil your skin produces from becoming trapped under dead skin on the surface of your skin.,